seanednd/The-Sins-of-Ha-sana/Sean-notes.md

 	- Feera mentions that no one who enters this room has made it out alive
 	- The Soarer believes it's the Ismuth
 - The lady in black appears in the Ismuth chamber
-	- Eric might have doomed us all
+	- Melora might have doomed us all
 - Malve is disengaged and raised from the dead under control of Desibulex
 - Nithaz becomes dominated by Desibulex
 - Feera died